Learning Objectives

 Questions for review, further research and thought:

-3. Why do proteins have enzymatic activities, but generally not polysaccharides or nucleic acids?
+- Why do proteins have enzymatic activities, but generally polysaccharides and nucleic acids do not?

-4. Carbon atoms are in their most reduced form in which type of organic molecules – carbohydrates, lipids, proteins or nucleic acids?
+- Carbon atoms are in their most reduced form in which type of organic molecules: carbohydrates, lipids, proteins or nucleic acids?

-6. If you heat a cell extract to near boiling for a few minutes, what will be the effect on the 3 types of biological polymers (polysaccharides, proteins and nucleic acids)?
+- If you heat a cell extract to near boiling for a few minutes, what will be the effect on the 3 types of biological polymers (polysaccharides, proteins, and nucleic acids)?
 Think in terms of the bonds responsible for the structures of these molecules.
 This is what happens when cooking food!

 The Powerpoint slides for the videos on this page are in this file: B1510_module3_1a_biomolecules